Paramecium13/LSN/README.md

 Contains definitions of quests.
 The reason they are not put in resource files is that quests should not be #include 'd.

 ### Scriptlets
-Other than #import 's and #using 's, they only contain a single expression, the result of which is returned by the interpreter.
+Other than #include 's and #using 's, they only contain a single expression, the result of which is returned by the interpreter.